sj-mei/SUEWS/README.md

 #### GDB on macOS

 Recent macOS (since High Sierra) introduces extra security procedures for system level operations that makes installation GDB more tedious than before.
-The best practice, in TS's option, to avoid hacking your macOS, is to use Linux docker images with gfortran & gdb installations: e.g., [alpine-gfortran](https://github.com/cmplopes/alpine-gfortran).
+The best practice, in TS's opinion, to avoid hacking your macOS, is to use Linux docker images with gfortran & gdb installations: e.g., [alpine-gfortran](https://github.com/cmplopes/alpine-gfortran)
+(otherwise, [this guide](https://dev.to/jasonelwood/setup-gdb-on-macos-in-2020-489k#generate-cert) might be useful for installation of GDB on macOS; also run `set startup-with-shell off` *inside GDB* before `run` the debuggng process)

 Once the docker image is installed, simply run this from the SUEWS root folder for debugging: